-Alexandra Collins studies the history of photography, with a particular focus on contemporary American subjects.
+Alexandra Collins Mathwig studies the history of photography, with a particular focus on contemporary American subjects.
 She received her BA in Art History and Archaeology from Washington University in St. Louis in 2010.
 Her undergraduate honors thesis, “Not So Beautiful: A Contextual Analysis of Martha Rosler’s Bringing the War Home: House Beautiful,” examined Rosler’s politically motivated series of photomontages on the Vietnam War.
 She presented a version of this project focusing on the feminist implications of Rosler’s series at the South Eastern College Art Conference in 2010 entitled “False Dichotomies: Martha Rosler’s Bringing the War Home: House Beautiful.”
 Her current research focuses on John Szarkowski's tenure as Director of Photography at the Museum of Modern Art in New York from 1962 to 1991.